darumatic/apigee-cli/README.rst

 |License| |Python version| |Downloads| |PyPI Version|

-``apigee-cli`` is an unofficial command-line interface for the Apigee Edge Management API.
-It aims to simplify the use of Apigee Edge API by providing a user-friendly command-line experience with features such as CI/CD and SSO integration.
-The tool is highly experimental and not an officially supported Google product, nor is it affiliated with Apigee or Google in any way.
-For more details on how to use the CLI, please refer to `The Apigee Management API command-line interface documentation`_.
+apigee-cli is a command-line interface tool designed to simplify the use of the Apigee Edge Management API.
+It provides a user-friendly experience with features such as SSO support.
+While the tool is not officially supported by Google or Apigee, it can be used for general administrative tasks, as a package for developers, and to support automation for common development tasks such as CI/CD.
+With the apigee-cli, you can manage your Apigee Edge credentials using environment variables, config files, or command-line arguments.
+The tool is highly experimental and is not affiliated with Apigee or Google in any way.
+For more information on getting started with the apigee-cli or for troubleshooting help, refer to the documentation and links provided.

 ------------
 Installation